Tropix126/revert-github-desktop/README.md

 # revert-github-desktop
 reverts github's awful redesign for their desktop client

+# Why?

+The new design looks horrible and is way to rounded.
+They quite literally changed 3 lines of CSS and called it a day without testing anything.
+It's buggy and looks disgusting.
+On primer-based sites it looks decent, but desktop doesn't utilize primer.
+It simply doesn't fit the already existing design language.

 # Installation

 1. Locate your github desktop program path.
 On windows it's